 The Army National Guard has Massive Expenses Themselves

 The costs for the Army National Guard consists of $256 million for personal.
 It’s $165 million for operations.
 This is according to Pentagon spokesman John Kirby.
 In the meanwhile, personnel costs for the Air National Guard will reach $28 million for personnel.
 Moreover, it costs $34 million for operations.
+All of this adds up to a lot of expenses, though not for military members themselves, of course.

 At the end of last month, Acting Army Secretary John E. Whitley said that the Guard had received requests for follow-on assistance.
 This was from the U.S. Secret Service as well as other law enforcement groups in Washington, D.C.